codr7/hostr/README.md

 #### calendars
 Calendars specify the total and used capacity for pools in time with minute precision.<br>
-When capacity is updated, new segments are created and existing segments shortened.<br>
+When capacity is updated, new segments are created and existing segments shortened as needed.<br>
 Each segment carries an optional label for display purposes.

 ### units